 Circling Cornwall CIC have developed what we call ‘the A to the F’ of Circling which we believe can be practiced as a sequence and a circular process of constant improvement. – See the logo on our partners and research page.

 Please CLICK on image(s) below to be taken to our latest event offerings online or in poerson.

 Advance Belonging – We request that, as you have decided to come to a Circle, you step into the idea that you belong and that the others attending belong.
 If you feel you will have difficulty doing this, you may be socially anxious or simply nervous trying something new, we ask you reach out to a member of our team discreetly as soon as you can.
 Inclusive practice does not mean excluding a majority, although we do try to support everyone who wishes to attend our events as best we can.

 Bring Compassion – We invite you to approach Circling activity as compassionately as you can.
-Sometimes you may be required to withhold your thoughts and feelings in order to do this and we invite you to notice how this is experienced and, if it feels right in the moment, share that you are withholding things but not necessarily everything you feel, believe or think in connection with others, or in co-created circling structures.
+Sometimes you may be required to withhold your thoughts and feelings in order to do this.
+We invite you to notice how you experience doing this and, if it feels right in the moment, to share that you are withholding things but not necessarily everything you feel, believe or think in connection with others, or in co-created circling structures.

 Connect Deliberately – Much is said around the idea of ‘Connection’ in Circling, both in the moment and when undertaking Circling activity.
 Circling Cornwall believe that the most important connection is with the self and that we can’t connect effectively with others, unless we are connected with our own emotional and embodied experience in a rooted and secure way.
-We invite you to connect with yourself first and then extend and include your experience to others.
+We invite you to connect with yourself first and then extend and include your experience of others in sessions.

-We are proud that this principle is now being widely adopted by other Circling groups internationally, following our lead.
+We are proud that this principle is now being widely adopted by other Circling and Authentic Relating groups internationally.